hauska7/rbrt/README.md

 ## Usage

 This is a collection of classes to help write business logic, mainly handling domain object associations like has_many, has_one and role.
 It will also keep state for new/destroyed objects/associations that can later be read by persistance object to generate proper SQL writes.

-Program can depend on query methods for DB reads(queries.post_with_comments(post_id: post_id)) and persistance object (persistance.add(post); persistance.add(comments); persistance.persist) for DB writes.
+Program can depend on query methods for DB reads

+  `queries.post_with_comments(post_id: post_id))`

+And persistance object for DB writes.

+  `persistance.add(post)`
+  `persistance.add(comments)`
+  `persistance.persist`

 Checkout example app: https://github.com/hauska7/hacker_news_rbrt

 ## Contributing